-The annual Best Of Reykjavík magathey finally came to a consensus.
+The annual Best Of Reykjavík magazine is once again upon us.
+We waited gods debated, argued and fought until they finally came to a consensus.
 Now, same sense of self confidence? they are ready to bless us with their conclusions.

 throughout the streets of Reykjavík, there been progress from the early plastering their iconic Best Of Reyk- days?
-While I imagine the staff and varjavík stickers on this year's crop of ious local legends once sat down over a worthy establishments.
-As their pow- beer and had some fun making a list of er grew through the years, so did the things they like, I assume the process is stickers.
+While I imagine the staff and varjavík stickers on this year's crop of ious local legends once sat down over a er grew through the years, so did the things they like, I assume the process is stickers.
 What started as cute badges much more sophisticated today.
 With of encouragement have ballooned to the weight these awards carry, surely it multiple square metre crests that you is.
 Right? shall never dare take down.
-Business body in, such was the burden.
+Business owners have described a nirvana-like the people receiving the awards play experience of achieving the ultimate in this saga.
+They could have refused goal of covering their windows entirely. to acknowledge the Grapevine as the body in, such was the burden.